- Print

 When you install Backblaze Computer Backup on a Mac computer, your computer may ask for permission to install the software.
 In the dialog box, enter the password for your computer and not your Backblaze account.

-Install the Backup Client for MacOS 10.13 and Older
+Install the Backup Client for Ventura 10.13 and Older

-7. Enter the password for your Mac, and click OK
+- Click the padlock, enter the password for your Mac, and click OK.

 Backblaze analyzes your drives and a success message is displayed.
 Backblaze begins backing up your data.

-Install the Backup Client for MacOS 10.14 and Newer
+Install the Backup Client for Mojave 10.14 and Newer

 In macOS 10.14 and newer, Apple made significant changes to their Security and Privacy which can prevent the Backblaze client from performing successfully.
 There are a couple of workarounds for this, starting with the most current operating systems.

-Install the Backup Client for MacOS 13 Ventura or Newer
+Configure Full Disk Access to Install the Backup Client for Ventura 13 or Newer

 If your computer is on macOS Ventura or later, ensure that you use the latest version of the client.
 The initial installation process shows you how to correctly set Full Disk Access.